PSEA is a community of education professionals who make a difference in the lives of students every day.

-Vasiliki Dardeshi sees giving her students a global perspective part of her responsibility as an educator.
+Vasiliki Dardeshi sees giving her students a global perspective as part of her responsibility as an educator.

-The high school social studies teacher in the Central Bucks School District, Bucks County, is getting a chance over the next year to enhance her ability as one of 48 public school educators across the country selected as a 2018 NEA Foundation Global Learning Fellow.
+The high school social studies teacher in the Central Bucks School District, Bucks County, is getting a chance to broaden her own perspective as one of 48 public school educators across the country selected to be a 2018 NEA Foundation Global Learning Fellow.

 She and the 47 other recipients were selected from among more than 400 applicants.
 They will spend a year building global competency skills to better understand and act on issues of global significance.

-Dardeshi will receive support from NEA Foundation staff, partners, and field experts in online course work, webinars, and collegial study, including a two-day professional development workshop this fall.
+Dardeshi will receive support from NEA Foundation staff, partners, and field experts in online coursework, webinars, and collegiate study, including a two-day professional development workshop.
 She also will participate in a nine-day international field study next summer.